majo91/BEEP/readme.md

 </VirtualHost>
 ```

 b.
-Optionally, install SSL certificates to your endpoints with [Let's Encrypt](https://letsencrypt.org/getting-started/)
+Install SSL certificates to your endpoints with [Let's Encrypt](https://letsencrypt.org/getting-started/)

 On AWS:
 ```